mariano/pyfire/README.markdown

 Inspired by the work of Lawrence Oluyede on [Pinder] [pinder], live streaming of a room is performed using the [Twisted] [twisted] module.
-This allows for real live streaming (rather than the transcript based streaming shown below).
-In order to stream a room, you first have to join it (Pyfire will automatically join the room for you, if you haven't)
+This allows for real live streaming (rather than the transcript based streaming shown in the next example.)
+In order to stream a room, you first have to join it (Pyfire will automatically join the room for you)

 The live stream will create a thread to process the incoming messages, and a child process to fetch the messages from the server.
 Make sure you wait for the